-Of course, for the Norms to take legal effect, states would have to adopt them as a treaty or otherwise widely incorporate them into national law.
-While human rights groups were strongly supportive, the Norms had few if any champions among governments and were vehemently opposed by international business organizations.36 In 2004, when the text was presented for adoption to the Commission, composed of governmental representatives, the
+Of course, for the Norms to take legal effect states would have to adopt them as a treaty or otherwise widely incorporate them into national law.
+While human rights groups were strongly supportive, the Norms had no champions among governments and were vehemently opposed by the international business community.33 In 2004, when the text was presented for adoption to the Commission, comprised of governmental representatives, the Commission reacted coolly.
+It thanked the Sub-Commission for its "work" but not the product.
+It granted that the text contained "useful elements and ideas" but added that the Commission had not requested it, that it had no legal standing, and that the Sub-Commission not undertake any monitoring of corporate conduct.34 This outcome undoubtedly suited business interests.
+But the Norms also had serious foundational flaws, such as intermingling state and corporate obligations while providing no boundaries for the latter, which concerned states as well as businesses.35